Terradue/doc-tep-geohazards-arch/source/enterprise/reqs-seismic.rst

 The CEOS Pilot on Seismic Hazards aims at demonstrating:

-A. added-value and uniqueness of increased CEOS coordination in this area;
+1. Added-value and uniqueness of increased CEOS coordination in this area;
-B. benefits of closer ties to users and ease of access to data;
+2. Benefits of closer ties to users and ease of access to data;
-C. potential for increased roles of space agencies in Disasters Risk Management, for the 10-year period starting in 2015.
+3. Potential for increased roles of space agencies in Disasters Risk Management, for the 10-year period starting in 2015.

 In support of this vision, the ESA Geohazards Exploitatin Platform, as a Cloud Platform contributing to community building in this Pilot area,